Should you take out a life insurance policy to cover your business loans?

 Secondly, even when life insurance is not required by the lender they may still require the personal guarantee of the business owner.
 In the event of the death of the owner the lender may demand repayment requiring substantial liquidation of business assets.
 Alternatively because the loan is personally guaranteed, they may attach their debt repayment to the deceased’s estate.
 Life insurance coverage for the amount of the loan can ensure that your business and estate remain untouched by creditors for business loans.

-Can you tax deduct your premiums for life insurance for business loans?
+Can you tax deduct your premiums for business loans?

 Deducting your life insurance premiums is generally not allowed by the CRA in Canada.
 There is however a specific set of four conditions under which your business may deduct the life insurance premiums: